NethServer/docs/administrator-manual/en/backup.rst

 In the :menuselection:`Restore Data` menu section it is possible to search, select and restore one or more directories from backup, navigating the graphical tree with all paths included in the backup.

+By default, last backup tree is shown.
+If you whant to restore a file from a previous backup, select the backup date from *"Backup File"* selector.

 There are two options to restore:

 * Restore data in the original path, the current files in the filesystem are overwritten by the restored files from backup.